Shipping

 For records valued over $50, add shipping insurance or use a service that includes it (USPS Priority covers up to $50).

-For orders over $100, we strongly recommend requiring signature confirmation.
-This is your strongest proof of delivery if a buyer claims the package never arrived.
+For orders over $100, we strongly recommend requiring signature confirmation — your strongest proof of delivery if a buyer claims the package never arrived.
 USPS Signature Confirmation costs about $3.

 For rare, out-of-print, or high-value items, always insure for the full sale price.
-The cost is usually a few dollars and saves you from eating a total loss if the package is damaged or goes missing.
+The cost is usually a few dollars and saves you from eating a total loss.

 International shipping

-Transit times are longer, typically 2-6 weeks depending on destination.
+Transit times are longer, typically 2-6 weeks.
 Tracking coverage varies by country and may stop updating once the package leaves the US.

 Damage risk is higher.
-International packages go through more handling.
-Double up on stiffeners and consider using a rigid LP mailer inside a slightly larger box for extra protection.
+International packages get more handling.
+Double up on stiffeners and consider a rigid LP mailer inside a slightly larger box.

-Buyers may owe import duties or taxesdepending on their country.
-It's good practice to mention this in your listing so there are no surprises.
+Buyers may owe import duties or taxes depending on their country.
+Mention this in your listing so there are no surprises.